zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.rst

 This is because we have not registered the registry in its parent as an ``IComponents`` utility, yet:

-  >>> from zope.component.interfaces import IComponents
+  >>> from zope.interface.interfaces import IComponents
   >>> zope.component.provideUtility(myRegistry, IComponents, 'myRegistry')

   >>> pickle.loads(jar)